1.1 Who should read this practice note?

 All solicitors involved in conveyancing.

 The Consumer Protection from Unfair Trading Regulations (as amended) (CPR) prohibit businesses from engaging in unfair commercial practices with consumers.
 They cover most commercial dealings with consumers and apply to services provided by solicitors to clients that are not businesses.
-The CPRs, in their original form, have applied since 26 May 2008, but the Consumer Protection (Amendment) Regulations, 2014/870 have extended their scope in a number of ways.
-The amended regulations came into force on 1 October 2014.
-Since then, they apply to 'immoveable property'.
-As a result, they have a most important impact on the duties of solicitors in conveyancing transactions in general and dealings involving consumers, whether they are clients or even if they are third parties dealing with clients whom the solicitor is representing.
+The CPRs have applied to 'immoveable property' since 26 May 2008.
+The Consumer Protection (Amendment) Regulations, 2014/870, which came into force on 1 October 2014, have extended their scope.
+The CPRs have a most important impact on the duties of solicitors in conveyancing transactions in general and dealings involving consumers, whether they are clients or even if they are third parties dealing with clients whom the solicitor is representing.

 Infringements of the CPRs by solicitors, in the absence of a prescribed defence, are offences punishable on summary conviction by a fine not exceeding the statutory maximum or on conviction on indictment to a fine, or imprisonment for a term not exceeding two years, or both.

 The purpose of this practice note is to alert you to the new guidance in relation to the CPRs and its implications for practice.
 The guidance is set out in paragraphs 2 -5 below.

 The information in this practice note constitutes the initial view of the Law Society.
 The full effect of the CPRs is still untested and in some respects somewhat uncertain.
 It is for the courts to determine the extent and applicability of the CPRs.
 When there is a body of case law, the effect of the CPRs may become clearer.
 In the meantime you should review your practices in accordance with the CPRs and obtain independent legal advice if necessary.
 This guidance note puts forward recommendations on a cautious basis to avoid the present uncertainties in the application of the CPRs.